-Note II - Upcoming Accounting Pronouncements
+Note || - Upcoming Accounting Pronouncements

 In June 2015, the GASB issued Statement No. 75, Accounting and Financial Reporting for Postemployment Benefits Other Than Pensions, which addresses reporting by governments that provide postemployment benefits other than pensions (OPEB) to their employees and for governments that finance OPEB for employees of other governments.
 This OPEB standard will require the Port Authority to recognize on the face of the financial statements its proportionate share of the net OPEB liability related to its participation in the cost-sharing plan.
 The statement also enhances accountability and transparency through revised note disclosures and required supplemental information (RSI).
-The Port Authority is currently evaluating the impact this standard will have on the financial statements when adopted.
-The provisions of this statement are effective for the Port Authority's financial statements for the year ending December 31, 2018.
+The Port Authority is currently evaluating the impact this statement are effective for the Port Authority's financial statements for the year ending December 31, 2018.